wp-plugins/codepress-admin-columns/readme.txt

 With the custom field column you can display custom field values.
 It will show the value as a default.
 You can also set your own type:

+* Image thumbnails
 * Icons for Media Library items
-* Image thumbnails
 * Excerpt
 * Multiple Values
+* Numeric

-= Sortable Admin Columns =
+= Sortable Custom Columns =

 A nice feature is that it will make some of the new columns support sorting.
 By default WordPress let's you sort by Title, Date, Comments and Author.
 This will make you be able to sort by: